chriscurl1538/load_following_decision/README.md

 - mCHP type = Internal combustion engine
 - Building Type = Residential Apartment Building
 - TES = Charge and discharge rate is not limited
+- TES = Assumes no energy is lost during storage
 - Net metering is not accounted for
 - Building already has a boiler installed